19hours/sg-statutes/Acts/Registration of Criminals Act.md

 Sections 66(1) and 96(1).

-Secondhand Dealers Act
+Secondhand Dealers Act [Cap.
+288 of the 1985 Revised Edition]

 …

-Cap.
-288 of the 1985 Revised Edition
+Section 10(3).

 Secondhand Goods Dealers Act 2007